 Beginning Choir will teach young students to be aware of their physical posture and develop self-control, listening, and focus skills.
 Students will learn to match pitches and begin to discern differences in the tone quality of their voices, laying the foundation for developing strong, resonant speaking and singing voices through adolescence.
 Foundations of music reading are also addressed and will continue to be developed as students grow into the Intermediate and Advanced Youth Choirs.

 The Lindenbaum Outreach Program is funded by the Lindenbaum Music Education Fund, which was created by a generous donation to TLU by the Lindenbaum family.
-The Community Music Academy also receives support from the Texas Lutheran University School of Music, Mid-Texas Symphony, Guadalupe County United Way, Texas Commission for the Arts, and Seguin ISD.
+The Community Music Academy also receives FUNDING from the Texas Lutheran University School of Music, the Dubón Family Foundation, Barbara Ringen, Mid-Texas Symphony, Guadalupe County United Way, the Seguin Rotary Club, Texas Commission for the Arts, Seguin ISD, and from many individual donors.

 When registering for the Lindenbaum Outreach Program, you are committing to the following criteria:

 - Families in violin and cello classes are asked to commit to participate for the entire 2-year curriculum.
 We can help if you're having trouble!

 - A parent or guardian must attend violin and cello classes with the student.

 - Parents and students in both Strings and Choir classes should practice together and be prepared for class each week.

 - Missing 3 or more classes or a required concert may result in dismissal from the program.